Overview

 Dynamic registry — app.registerTool()

 Add, update, enable, disable, or remove tools at runtime.
 Each call returns a handle with enable(), disable(), remove(), and update().
-The SDK builds the tool list and dispatches calls for you.
-Pair with sendToolListChanged to notify the host that the list has changed.
+The SDK builds the tool list, dispatches calls, and sends list-changed notifications automatically when the capability is enabled.

 1. Declare the tools capability